 It’s important for newcomers to be aware of their rights regarding workplace safety.
 The Ontario Ministry of Labour offers a resource on this topic.
 But, as well, when searching for a job, look for employers who have good safety records.
 The Compass website of the Workplace Safety and Insurance Board (WSIB) of Ontario is a searchable database of occupational health and safety records.
 Consider researching prospective employers at the Compass website before applying to them for work.

 Food production and processing

-While about a sector not considered to be manufacturing, newcomers may also be interested in our post on Food Production and Processing,
+While a sector not considered to be manufacturing, newcomers may also be interested in our post on Food Production and Processing,